Gorman Brothers: Later life

 Eddie and Billy (together with Billy's wife Josephine and their children Elaine, Dolores, and William) lived with their mother, Mary, in Chicago up through the 1940s.
 Mary died on 17 July 1945 (her husband William had died many years earlier, on 25 Oct 1914).
 According to the occupation section in the 1940 census, the brothers had continued their show-business careers as night club entertainers.

 Billy, a long-time golf professional, became the owner of Gorman's Golf Practice Range (established Aug 1938) in Cicero, IL, and simultaneously held a position as a golf pro at Golfmoor Golf club in nearby Oaklawn, IL.
 In 1939, he appeared in a newspaper ad for Meister Brau beer, where he was shown giving golf lessons to onlookers.
 His 1942 draft registration card still listed his place of employment as Golfmoor.

 Eddie, who had not married, died on 17 May 1957 at the age of 64.
-Billy passed away a few years later on 8 Nov 1961 at age 72.
-Both are buried in Hillsdale, Illinois.
+Billy died a few years later on 8 Nov 1961 at age 72.